jakobo/codedrift/README.md

 1. `yarn dev`

+# Developing in WSL2

+I use windows.
+It has its upsides.
+These would be the downsides.
+There is no _good_ way to get a functional pupeteer instance inside of WSL.
+I tried for a couple afternoons before I settled for YOLOing.

 # Outstanding Issues

 You could file bugs.
 Chances are they'll be triaged.
 There's a wishlist of things I'm tracking in my [Code Drift Working Notes](https://coda.io/d/Jakobs-Notes_dFBvQLDXnR5/CodeDrift_suuaz#_lutQ7)